emoffee/UdacityBehaviourCloning/writeup_report.md

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+#### 2. Final Model Architecture

+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

+Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

+![alt text][image1]

+####3.
+Creation of the Training Set & Training Process

+To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Here is an example image of center lane driving:

+![alt text][image2]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+These images show what a recovery looks like starting from ... :

+![alt text][image3]
+![alt text][image4]

+Then I repeated this process on track two in order to get more data points.

+After the collection process, I had X number of data points.
+I then preprocessed this data by ...

+I finally randomly shuffled the data set and put Y% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was Z as evidenced by ...
+I used an adam optimizer so that manually training the learning rate wasn't necessary.